 Burns can leave victims with injuries ranging from mild to severe, and sadly negligent accidents frequently cause these injuries throughout the state and across the country.

-- More than 2 million people seek medical attention for burn injuries in the United States each year
+- More than two-million persons seek medical attention for burn injuries in the United States each year

 - Approximately 75,000 burn victims are hospitalized annually, and of those 25,000 victims require hospitalization for more than two months